 You could theoretically combine all of this information into a single sentence.
 Start by stating your company’s name and how you’d categorize your company.
-This should be followed by what you provide, who you provide it to, and how you do it.
-If someone read your statement, he or she should be able to easily discern the core elements of your brand.
+This should be followed by what you provide, who you offer it to, and how you do it.
+If someone reads your statement, he or she should be able to discern the core elements of your brand easily.

 But brand positioning statements are a resource for you, not your audience.
 Having this information written down will be very helpful when crafting the messaging for your website and other marketing materials.
 You’ll never lose sight of the values and goals that must be conveyed in every piece of content your audience sees.